Tjbarter/Mathematical-Misc/README.md

 # Mathematical-Misc
-Multiple scripts that I have written to explore mathematical and stochastic ideas that I find interesting
+Multiple scripts that I have written to explore mathematical and stochastic ideas that I find interesting:

 # Light Bulb Optimisation Game
 In the game, a light bulb's switch on time is normally random with a mean of 5 seconds and standard deviation of 1 second.